tomasf/NavLibSwift/README.md

 2. Make a class conform to the `NavLibStateProvider` protocol. `modelBoundingBox` and `cameraTransform` are the only two required properties; the rest have defaults.
 3. Call `NavLibSession`'s `start(stateProvider:applicationName:)` method to initialize the session.
 This will throw an error if the framework is not installed.

+* Implement `cameraProjection` to specify the FOV used or to support orthographic projection.
+* Implement `hitTest(parameters:)` to let NavLib perform hit-testing against your model for smarter pivot points.
+Detect changes to the pivot point with `pivotChanged(position:visible:).`

 If your application has multiple 3D views, you can create multiple `NavLibSession` instances.
 To activate a specific session, call `setAsActiveSession()`.

 For a minimal working example, refer to the [`NavLibDemo`](https://github.com/tomasf/NavLibDemo) repository, which demonstrates basic integration with SceneKit.